 6) Sahote Bangyal

 In the neighbouring Islamabad Capital territory, they have two villages, namely Jhanga Bangial and Bora Bangial.
 Outside this core area, Bangial are found in Mirpur District in Azad Kashmir, several villages near the town of Sohawa in Jhelum District, the village of Nambal near Kallar Kahar, Gora Bangial in Attock District, and Bangial in Gujrat District.
+In addition to Bangial, they occupy a further 11 villages in Gujrat District.
 A small cluster of Bangial villages, such Bangialabad are found near the town of Darya Khan in Bhakkar District.

 The next tribe I am going to look at are the Bhakral, sometimes pronounced as Pakhral and even Pakhreel.
 Geographically, they are found in Gujarkhan, Chakwal, Jhelum and Gujrat districts of Punjab, and Jammu and Kashmir, they were found in historic Mirpur District of the state, particularly near the town of Naushera, which is the only area of historic Mirpur that is in Indian administered Kashmir.
 Like many other Chibhali and Pothohari tribes, they can be both of Rajput and Jat status.
 According to the 1931 Census of India, the last that counted caste, there total population 6,600, which made the largest of the tribes classified as Jat or Rajput.
 Like the other tribes already referred too, many Bhakral claim to be Panwar Rajputs.
 However, there are also a number of other traditions as to their origin.